jxy/lmtools/README.md

 - `-api-key-file string`: Path to API key file (required for non-Argo providers)

 ### Model Selection
-- `-model string`: Model to use (defaults: gpt5 for Argo, gpt-5 for OpenAI, gemini-2.5-pro for Google, claude-opus-4-1-20250805 for Anthropic)
+- `-model string`: Model to use (chat mode defaults: gpt5 for Argo, gpt-5 for OpenAI, gemini-2.5-pro for Google, claude-opus-4-1-20250805 for Anthropic)
 - `-e`: Enable embed mode for generating embeddings
 - `-list-models`: List available models from provider